SPAAM-community/spaam-community.github.io/events/spaam3/programme.md

   -  Part II:From bag to tube: Identifying the challenges and opportunities to advance laboratory practices
     -  _16:00-16:20_ Joint discussion
   -  Part III: What is minimal and what is better?
 Best practices for authenticating and analyzing ancient microbiome datasets
-    -  _16:20-16:40 “Impacts of agro-pastoral societies on biodiversity: palaeogenomic, palaeoecological and archaeological approaches”_ - Nathan Martun
+    -  _16:20-16:40 “Impacts of agro-pastoral societies on biodiversity: palaeogenomic, palaeoecological and archaeological approaches”_ - Nathan Martin
     -  _16:40-17:00 “Archaeogenetic detection of eukaryotes in host-associated microbial communities: challenges and considerations”_ - Allison Mann
     -  _17:00-17:20 “The problem of false discoveries in ancient microbiome analysis”_ - Nikolay Oskolkov
     -  _17:20-17:40 “Study of biodiversity and the past environments by DNA in sediment records from Chalco Lake, Mexico”_ - Barbara Moguel